chriszero/EOS_connect/src/CONFIG_README.md

 #### Dynamic Battery Price Calculation

-When `price_calculation_enabled` is set to `true`, the system performs a detailed analysis of your battery's charging history to determine the Weighted Average Cost (WAC) of the energy currently stored.
+When `price_calculation_enabled` is set to `true`, the system performs a detailed analysis of your battery's charging history to determine the real cost of the energy currently stored.

 **How it works:**
 1. **Event Detection:** The system scans historical data (default 48h) to identify "charging events" where the battery power was above the `charging_threshold_w`.
 2. **Source Attribution:** For each event, it compares battery power with PV production and Grid import.
 If grid import is significant (above `grid_charge_threshold_w`), the energy is attributed to the grid at the current market price.
 Otherwise, it is attributed to PV surplus at the `feed_in_price` (opportunity cost).
+3. **Inventory Valuation (LIFO):** Instead of a simple average, the system uses a **Last-In, First-Out** model.
+It looks at the most recent charging sessions that match your current battery level.
+This ensures the price reflects the actual "value" of the energy currently inside the battery.
-3. **WAC Calculation:** The total cost of all energy charged into the battery is divided by the total energy charged.
-This resulting price is then used by the optimizer to decide when it is profitable to discharge the battery.
+4. **Optimizer Integration:** This resulting price is used by the optimizer to decide when it is profitable to discharge the battery.
-4. **Efficiency:** To minimize API load, the system uses a two-step fetching strategy: it first fetches low-resolution data to find events, and then high-resolution data only for the specific periods when the battery was actually charging.
+5. **Efficiency:** To minimize API load, the system uses a two-step fetching strategy: it first fetches low-resolution data to find events, and then high-resolution data only for the specific periods when the battery was actually charging.

 ---